 Note: If you’re Raspberry Pi does not have an onboard Wifi module and your interfaces file contains references to wlan1, remove all lines containing said references.

-, we will place our configuration.
+2. Under the line update_config=1, we will place our configuration.
 Unless you are not using WPA2, it should be relatively simple.
-You can add the following lines, replace network={
+You can add the following lines, replace with the name of your network, and with the password to your network, in plain text.

 ssid="<netname>"